 For example, the Planetary Skin Institute combines NASA’s and Cisco Systems global the real-time, remote sensing capabilities for planetary eco-surveillance “that goes beyond carbon sensing in rural and urban environment beyond carbon sensing in rural and urban environments into critical sectors including water, food productivity and risk management” (United Nations Framework Convention on Climate Change).
 Partnering with international environmental agencies, national government and NGOs and acting for “the global public good,” the Planetary Skin Institute articulates a position as altruistic as can be imagined.
 It is worth noting that “the data and information targets of the system—weather, water, crop conditions, carbon emissions, et cetera—are also areas for resource futures investment that could link rapid profits and high-yield returns to this altruistic sensing” (Bishop 2018).
 The Institute’s skin is planetary in aspiration and self-representation but Umwelten in practice, providing a solely anthropocentric eco-surveillance bubble.

-Extending the global order on an interplanetary scale simply renders the moon a lunar replica of the global mwelt, just as the human environmental Umwelt necessary for biological survival finds replication in the space suit astronauts wear to avoid near-immediate death.
+Extending the global order on an interplanetary scale simply renders the moon a lunar replica of the global Umwelt, just as the human environmental Umwelt necessary for biological survival finds replication in the space suit astronauts wear to avoid near-immediate death.
 What else will follow the teletechnological extension of global techno-politics and techno-poetics exemplified by LunaNet?
 What remains of the intellectual planetary agenda?
 How can we resuscitate the planetary as an intellectual and discursive heuristic capable of working in the public sphere?
 Especially when the narrow Umwelt resident in and constitutive of the global imaginary and infrastructure persists in many planetary agendas?

 Whitey is indeed on the moon…and this time, he took his damn iPad with him.